 FIFTH GENERATION - Claude Egbert Milam (5 May 1886 - 16 Oct 1961)

 Claude acquired the name "Dod" because as a child he tried to say "Claude" but what came out was "Dod".
 He was therefore "Dod" all his life.
-Claude came up with nicknames for some of his children as well: his oldest son, Freer became "Jack" and his daughter, Martha, became "Pat."
-And he nicknamed his youngest son, Claude Jr., "Dix" which stuck for his whole life probably because Dix liked it and encouraged it.
+Interestingly, Grandfather Dod came up with nicknames for some of his children: his oldest son, Freer became "Jack" and his daughter, Martha, became "Pat" and his youngest son, Claude Jr., became "Dix" which stuck for his whole life.

-On 5 AUG 1911, at age 25, Claude married Girtha Jane FISHER, daughter of Rev. Perry Davis FISHER, a Methodist minister, and Anneliza CASTO, when she was 22 years old.
+On 5 AUG 1911, at age 25, Dod married Girtha Jane FISHER, daughter of Rev. Perry Davis FISHER, a Methodist minister, and Anneliza CASTO, when she was 22 years old.
 Girtha Jane was born on 27 APR 1889 in Jackson County.

-In the early 1920's Claude was appointed Deputy Sheriff for the Poca District of Kanawha County (Sheriff was S. B. Jarett.
+In the early 1920's Dod was appointed Deputy Sheriff for the Poca District of Kanawha County; the Sheriff was S. B. Jarett.
 My mother's family recalled Dod Milam coming by on horseback collecting taxes from the farmers who lived along Frogs Creek.
-So it was probably no surprise to anyone that in 1926, Dod ran for the Kanawha County Commission which included the capital city of Charleston.
-He funded the campaign himself but he was not elected.
+So it was probably no surprise to anyone that in 1926, Dod ran for the Kanawha County Commission which included the state capital city of Charleston.
+Uncle Dix has said that Dod funded his election campaign himself.